shlomif/my-real-person-fan-fiction/README.md

 Jewel Staite
 [testified](https://www.reddit.com/r/IAmA/comments/2e3t1f/jewel_staite_ama/cjvt8t9/)
-that only she and Summer Glau could have played their characters on Firefly.
+that only she and Summer Glau could have played their characters on [*Firefly*](https://en.wikipedia.org/wiki/Firefly_%28TV_series%29).
 Similarly I am more and more convinced that only Emma Watson can play Selina on [my *Selina Mandrake - The Slayer*](https://www.shlomifish.org/humour/Selina-Mandrake/) screenplay but I'd like her to do it for fun and work for relatively little.
-It will be prepostorous to assume that the late Christina Grimmie can ever be replaced by her YouTuber colleague [Tiffany Alvord](https://en.wikipedia.org/wiki/Tiffany_Alvord) or even by Taylor Swift, despite the fact that all three were or are wonderful singers.
+It will be preposterous to assume that the late Christina Grimmie can ever be replaced by her YouTuber colleague [Tiffany Alvord](https://en.wikipedia.org/wiki/Tiffany_Alvord) or even by Taylor Swift, despite the fact that all three were or are wonderful singers.